TCP-Lab/x.FASTQ/README.md

-**x.FASTQ** is a suite of Bash scripts specifically written for the *Endothelion* project with the purpose of simplifying and automating the workflow of the project by making each task persistent after it has been launched in the background on the remote machine.
+**x.FASTQ** is a suite of Bash scripts specifically written for the *Endothelion* project with the purpose of simplifying and automating the workflow of the project by making each task persistent after it has been launched in the background on the remote server machine.

 **x.FASTQ** currently consists of 7 scripts:
 1. `x.FASTQ` as a *cover-script* to perform some general-utility tasks;